aosabook/500lines/web-server/web-server.markdown

         self.wfile.write(content)
 ```

-while the parent class for our case handlers is:
+\noindent while the parent class for our case handlers is:

 ```python
 class base_case(object):